kejunxia/AndroidMvc/README.md

 #### Model
 Models in AndroidMVC design represent the state of controllers.
 So each controller has at only one model object to represent the state of the controller.
 The framework will automatically save and restore the instance state of the controller models.
 So we don't need to always manually write boiler plate code to saveInstanceState and restore them.

+#### Events
+Views should be updated by events sent from controllers.
+When methods of controllers get invoked by views, data will be loaded and updated in controllers followed by wrapping the updated data into events sending back to views.
+Therefore, the events can also be seen as **ViewModel** to update entire or partial view.
+In this way, the testing against views could be little because all data bound to views are formatted in the event by controllers.
+And the logic should be tested can be moved to controller unit tests which decouples the tests from Android SDK and can be run on JVM.
+Hence, the pattern could be considered as **MVVM** as well.

 ## Using AndroidMvc